 We encourage you to contact your insurance provider or Medicaid official for an answer; however, we are not aware of any insurance providers that cover the costs of Medical Marijuana at present.

 A visiting qualifying patient may obtain marijuana from a dispensary with the completion of a visiting patient form and producing evidence of his or her registry identification card or its equivalent that is issued under the laws of another state, district, territory, commonwealth, or insular possession of the United States.
+Here is more information on state reciprocity.

 A designated caregiver is a person who is selected by a qualifying patient as the person authorized, on the qualifying patient’s behalf, to possess, obtain from a certified medical marijuana dispensary, dispense and assist in the administration of medical marijuana.
 Caregivers must apply for a registry card.
 A designated caregiver is issued a medical marijuana registry identification card that allows him/her to possess up to 2.5 ounces of medical marijuana on behalf of the patient.
 It is not legal for caregivers to consume, by any means, medical marijuana that has been dispensed on behalf of a registered qualifying patient.

 Complete the designated caregiver application at the Arkansas Department of Health.
+Learn more about becoming a caregiver here.

 Yes.
 Qualified patients under 18 years of age cannot purchase medical marijuana from a dispensary.
 The legal guardian or parent is required to register as a caregiver to buy medical marijuana for a minor.